imgonewild/wpjk/README.md

 Install dependency

-## `npm run start-ssl`
+## `npm run`

 Runs the app in the development mode with https
 Open [https://YourIPAddress:3000](https://YourIPAddress:3000) to view it in your browser.

 ## Notes:

-You need to allow insecure content(https://YourIpv4Address:3000) in your browser or you won't able to get respond from backend.
+You need to allow insecure content(http://YourIpv4Address:3000) in your browser or you won't able to get respond from backend.

 ### Chrome setup
 | ![Result](https://github.com/imgonewild/wpjk/blob/main/chrome_allow_insecure.jpg?raw=true) |